dfns/dfns-api-docs/api-docs/authentication/user-management/listusers.md

 `GET /auth/manage/users`

-Lists all users in the organization.&#x20;
+Lists all users in the caller's organization.

 ### Required Permissions <a href="#scopes" id="scopes"></a>